jkphl/iconizr/README.md

 In the [HTML preview documents](example/css/weather-preview.html) both icons will be shown, but also if you hover over the regular one, you will see it's hover state as well.

+For every pseudo class *iconizr* also adds an additional CSS selector which you can use to explicitly apply the stateful icon styles to an element (independently from the element's real state).
+Starting with version v0.1.2 *iconizr* even adds such a selector for the *regular* icon state (which doesn't have a pseudo class by design), so you can also use this icon variant without letting the other pseudo classes become effective:

+		icon-foo-bar, icon-foo-bar\:regular { ... }
+		icon-foo-bar:hover, icon-foo-bar\:hover { ... }

+To apply these icon styles to HTML elements just use them like this:

+		<span class="icon-foo-bar:regular">Regular icon state</span>
+		<span class="icon-foo-bar:hover">Hover icon state</span>

+It may seem weird to use colons als parts of CSS class names, but in fact it's perfectly legal – you just have to escape the colons in your CSS files using a backslash `\`.

 Comparison to grunticon
 -----------------------